GalSim-developers/GalSim/README.md

 The code is also distributed via Fink, Macports, and Homebrew for Mac users.
 See INSTALL.md for more information.

+The code is licensed under a FreeBSD-style license.
+See the file LICENSE for more details.

 Keeping up-to-date with GalSim
 ------------------------------